leeannehammond/seirf-phoenix-rising-hw/README.md

 * Participate in class
 * Be on video during class

+### Our Classroom:

+- Open safe environment
+- Take ownership of your experience
+- Check your ego at the door
+- Empathy for your fellow students and support staff
+- Be courteous calm and patient with others.
+Don't let the stress get to you!
+- Don't compare yourself to others, compare yourself to who you were yesterday

+### Mentorship / Collaborative Culture in the Classroom

+- Take care of each other
+- Benchmarking: some are good at one thing, others at another.
+Leverage each other's strengths.
+- Teaching is the best way of truly solidifying your understanding of a concept.
+Help your classmates.
+- Your classmates will be the best foundation for establishing a professional network in tech!
+They are your support network and programming friends beyond the class.

 ### How To Succeed in a Remote Environment

 * No distractions during class.
 This means no cell phones, children around.